pawanjoshi2709/faceapp/Readme.md

-got to the file location
+got to the file location in command prompt/bash/anaconda prompt and put this command

 conda create -n myenv python=3.9.19 -y